Divesting from Hate: Morality in Fantasy Football

 The first time morality and fantasy football occupied the same space in my mind was in 2007.
 That year was the year that Michael Vick pled guilty to the operation of the Bad Newz Kennels dog fighting ring.
 As an animal lover, I was sickened.
 Everybody that I ever talked to about the situation was.
 By the time Vick had pled guilty, the salary cap website on which I was playing regularly had already released prices of players to open the season.
 Vick was on there.
 During the next several weeks, I argued passionately – and unsuccessfully – on the website’s message boards to remove Vick from the player list.
 The very thought of his name still being listed disgusted me.
 At no point during my rants, however, did I once consider to stop playing the game.
 Not once.
 The magnitude of the situation was somehow overshadowed by my need to pick a roster and watch as the prices moved up and down throughout the season.

-In 2009, the year Vick was reinstated into the league, he played such a minor role on the Eagles that most people wrote him off and he went largely undrafted in fantasy leagues the next offseason.
-We all know what happened next; he earned the starting job and went on to have one of the best fantasy stretches for any quarterback of all time, including the legendary game against Washington – the highest standard fantasy game by a QB since 1960.
+When Vick was reinstated into the league in 2009, he played such a minor role on the Eagles that most people wrote him off; he went largely undrafted in fantasy leagues the next offseason.
+We all know what happened next; he earned the starting job and went on to have one of the best fantasy stretches by any quarterback of all time, including the legendary game against Washington – the highest standard fantasy game by a QB since 1960.
 I know, because I had picked him up off of waivers early in the year in a redraft league and was privy to his glorious 49 points.
 Any animosity I had towards Vick due to the dog fighting incident was immediately thrown out the window.
 I reveled in my win, silently chuckling to myself how much better I was than the others in my league because I had the wherewithal to pick up Vick first.

 Why do I love fantasy football?
 Is it because I am a numbers geek – have always been a numbers geek – and that following the statistics is gratifying in the odd sort of way that only other fantasy sports fanatics can understand?
 Is it because I root for losers?
 Growing up in Kansas City, I was attached from the start to the Kansas City Royals and Chiefs.
 While the latter has had some success in the regular season, their playoff record since I’ve been following them has been horrific.
 The Chiefs haven’t won the championship since Super Bown IV in 1970.
 The Royals have the longest playoff drought of any major North American sports team.
 They won the World Series in 1985, when I was five.
 That’s the last time they were in the playoffs.
 Perhaps this love of losers has driven me toward fantasy sports.
 In fantasy sports, I can be the owner of my own team and see them achieve the glory that I see other fans experience on a yearly basis.

 Whatever the reason is, I love fantasy football and fantasy sports in general.
 I will not let the horrific actions of several people destroy my love for the game.
 Like the many investment groups that divest from fossil fuels, from here on out I will divest from players that break my idea of morality.
-I will never again draft Ray Rice to any team of mine in the future, no matter what he does to try and rectify the situation.
+I will never again draft Ray Rice nor Adrian Peterson to any team of mine in the future, no matter what they do to try and make up for what they did.
 Some might say that this is unfair, that everyone deserves a second chance.
-I don’t think that that is necessarily so.
-My idea of morality will certainly not be the same as anyone else’s.
-I don’t expect it to be.
-All I do know is that I’m playing fantasy football for the foreseeable future.
-That is, of course, unless Mark Cuban is right and this is the beginning of the end of the NFL.
-If that’s the case, I’ll be spending a lot more time in my garden on Sundays.
-Does anybody need some fresh tomatoes?
+Not me.